Technology Tales

 12th January 2009

 After several abortive raids, I eventually managed to snag myself a licence and started downloading the behemoth using the supplied download manager.
 I foresaw it taking a long time and so stuck with the 32-bit variant so as not to leave open the possibility of that part of the process using up any more of my time.
-As it happened, the download did take quite a few hours to complete but this part of the process was without any incident or fuss.
+As it happened, the download did take quite a few hours to complete, but this part of the process was without any incident or fuss.

 With those matters out of the way, I added security software from the list offered by Windows with AVG, Norton and Kaspersky being the options on offer.
 I initially chose the last of these but changed my mind after seeing the screen becoming so corrupted as to make it unusable.
 That set me to rebuilding the VM and choosing Norton 360 after the second Windows installation had finished.
-That is working much better and I plan to continue my tinkering beyond this.
-I have noticed the inclusion of PowerShell and an IDE for the same so that could be something that beckons.
-All in all, there is a certain solidity about Windows 7 but I am not so convinced of the claim of speedy startups at this stage.
-Time will tell and, being a beta release, it’s bound to be full of debugging code that will not make it into the final version that is unleashed on the wider public.
+That is working much better, and I plan to continue my tinkering beyond this.
+I have noticed the inclusion of PowerShell and an IDE for the same, so that could be something that beckons.
+All in all, there is a certain solidity about Windows 7, though I am not so convinced of the claim of speedy startups at this stage.
+Time will tell and, being a beta release, it's bound to be full of debugging code that will not make it into the final version that is unleashed on the wider public.

 Automating FTP II: Windows